insurance Crossword Puzzles

 - paid protection against loss due to injury or property damage

-11 Clues: cannot be controlled • the possibility of loss or injury • occurs when there is likelihood of economic loss • the threat of a loss with no opportunity for gain • paid protection against loss due to injury or property damage • the systematic process of managing risk to achieve your objectives • occurs when conditions can be controlled to minimize the chance of harm • ...
+11 Clues: risk that cannot be controlled • the possibility of loss or injury • the risk of harm caused by human mistakes • when there is a likelihood of economic loss • the threat of a loss with no opportunity for gain • paid protection against loss due to injury or property damage • when conditions can be controlled to minimize the chance of harm • ...

 Across